 Della is a 128-node Intel Westmere computer cluster, originally acquired through a joint effort of Astrophysics, the Lewis-Sigler Institute for Integrative Genomics, PICSciE and OIT.
 It is intended as a platform for running production parallel jobs.
 Each processor has at least 4 GB of RAM allowing for large per task memory requirements.
 Half (64) of the nodes have 8 GB of RAM per processor.
 All are connected via a QDR Infiniband high bandwidth low latency network allowing for developing, testing, scaling and benchmarking codes in this environment.

-Della will be down for maintenance the third Monday of the month from 7-9 AM.
+Della will be down for maintenance the second Tuesday of the month from 6-10 AM.

 Hardware & Specifications